 Keep it short

 Meetings shouldn’t take hours or feel like an ordeal.
-To get the best out of your team, they should be short, sweet, and effective.
+To get the best out of everyone at a meeting, they should be short, sweet, and effective.

 Wherever possible, keep meetings to under 30 minutes and rely on that agenda to ensure you cover every topic.
 If you have an extensive list of ideas to discuss, consider scheduling a separate meeting to focus on each topic in turn.